-- c) use wrought iron in keeping with the style in the village and planting where possible to soften wall boundaries; - d) where there are examples of high quality boundary treatment nearby proposals should reference these; - e) avoid long stretches of wooden fencing; - f) be of a size and scale that responds to its positioning (whether it's a front, side or rear boundary). - 5 Decorative brick, stone and wood detailing is encouraged to provide references to the Parish's past. - 6.
+- 5 Decorative brick, stone and wood detailing is encouraged to provide references to the Parish's past. - 6.
 Maximise the opportunity to enhance green links by protecting and expanding green elements, for example connecting to existing footpaths, utilising and improving existing hedgerows and tree cover on the site. - 7.
 Well-designed buildings should be appropriate to their location and context.
 This may include innovative and contemporary design solutions provided they positively enhance the character and local distinctiveness.

-13 Renewable Energy and Low Carbon Technologies
+13 Renewable Energy, Energy Efficiency and Low Carbon Technologies

-- 79. The government identifies the planning system as having a significant role to play in tackling climate change.
+- 87. The government identifies the planning system as having a significant role to play in tackling climate change.
 The Government's declaration of a Climate Emergency in May 2019 reinforced the urgency with which the development industry needs to use construction methods and materials that lower energy use.
-The built environment contributes around 40% of the UKs total carbon footprint. - 80.
+The built environment contributes around 40% of the UKs total carbon footprint. - 88.
 Bassetlaw District Council has subsequently declared a climate emergency.
 The design and layout of new development can significantly affect the efficiency of buildings in terms of their energy use and needs.
-Effective passive design maintains thermal comfort by utilising the sun's natural cycles and natural ventilation to reduce the need for activity or cooling systems. - 81.
-The UK Green Building Council (UKGBC) advocate energy use reduction before the use of renewables providing evidence that between 19 to 20% of improvement (beyond current building regulations standards) could be delivered entirely through energy efficiency measures including enhanced insulation, glazing and air tightness, high efficiency heating and hot water recovery. - 82.
+Effective passive design maintains thermal comfort by utilising the sun's natural cycles and natural ventilation to reduce the need for activity or cooling systems. - 89.
+The UK Green Building Council (UKGBC) advocate energy use reduction before the use of renewables providing evidence that between 19 to 20% of improvement (beyond current building regulations standards) could be delivered entirely through energy efficiency measures including enhanced insulation, glazing and air tightness, high efficiency heating and hot water recovery. - 90.
 Energy efficiency in design should incorporate water efficiency design and technology.
 Water efficient design also provides energy efficiency benefits through a reduced need to treat water for consumption and then treat wastewater along with savings for managing water within the home.
 Given the issues of drainage in parts of the Parish, water efficient development would also reduce the impact on existing infrastructure.
 Bassetlaw lies within an area of serious water stress concern.
 The management of water resources is required to ensure that demand for water can be achieved in a sustainable manner.
-The Publication Draft Local Plan requires the consumption of water per dwelling should not exceed 110 litres per person per day in accordance with the guidance for the water authorities.
+The Publication Draft Local Plan requires the consumption of water per dwelling should not exceed 110 litres per person per day in accordance with the guidance for the water authorities. - 91.
+Simple measures like the provision of water butts for all new houses would be one immediate and effective proposal that would enable residents to conserve and reuse water.
+The Parish